frogsfrogs/frogsfrogs.github.io/booking-info.md

 - If it is out of budget, let me know I will send you a sliding scale pricing.
 - Current rates will be listed in the booking form.
 My rate honestly goes up and down a bit, depending on my work situation in a particular month.
 - My appointment minimum is $150.   -->
-- Prices are listed on the flash page, may vary a bit depending on placement/sizing, I will give you an exact quote in my email reply to your booking form.
+- I will send you the price quote in my email response to your booking request.
+Usually it is flat rate, sometimes hourly or session rate if it is a big project.
 - Tips not expected, the price you are quoted is the total cost of the tattoo.
 <br>